SPECIALIZING IN MEDIGAP MEDICARE ADVANTAGE, & PRESCRIPTION DRUG PLANS

 You must continue to stay enrolled in both Medicare Part A and B while enrolled in your Medicare Advantage plan.
 Medicare pays the Medicare Advantage company on your behalf to take on your medical risk.
 This is how Medicare Advantage plans are funded.

 You will present your Advantage plan ID card at the time of treatment.
 Your providers will bill the plan instead of Original Medicare.
-Again, this is also why some providers consider them Medicare replacement plans, but it’s important to remember that you can always return to Original Medicare during a future annual election period.
+Again, this is also why some providers consider them Medicare replacement plans, but it’s important to remember that you can always return to Original Medicare during a new Annual Election Period in the future.

 Medicare Advantage plans are not really replacement plans because there is no permanent commitment.
 They are private plans that pay instead of Original Medicare for that calendar year.